fabricofdreams/automating-blogging/README.md

 - **BlogPostAutomationTasks**: Defines tasks related to managing the creation of blog posts, including managing blog post creation, web search, title creation, post writing, and post translation.

+## Usage

+### Start the App

+Open the app in your web browser

 ### Define the blog post topic

 ```
 post_topic = "Video generation with AI."
 ```

+## View Results

+Use the chat input to enter a topci your're interested in.

+## Download Files and Copy Paste

+Use the download buttons to save the tables to your local machine and copy and paste the drafts.

 ## Contributing